SecurityChef/Garcon/readme.md

 1. Define a pattern description language
 2. Use defined language to describe vulnerability pattern and feed to the engine to construct a DFA
 3. Use constructed DFA to match the target code.
-The advisor of this paper, Monica Lam, is one of the authors of the famous Dragon Book.
+The advisor of this paper, Monica Lam, is one of the authors of the Dragon Book.
 She has a series of papers on taint analysis.

 ## Classes
 #### SymbolTable
 SymbolTable class is a collection of three symbol tables, namely string symbol table, array symbol table and object symbol table.
 String symbol table is implemented as a simple associate array.
 Because array can fetch index and object can fetch property so they should be implemented as a two dimensional array.
 In this implementation, the second level array is implemented as an object which contains an array and other relevant methods.
 There is no integer array or boolean array because they cannot be tainted and thus are never in any symbol table.
 All the tables use the same algorithm to calculate the taint condition.

 #### ArrayTable
 The tricky thing that array table has to implement is situation as blow